Alexandra Phelan: Education and early career

 Phelan attended Eltham College before attending Monash University in Melbourne, Australia where she received her Bachelor of Science degree in Biomedical Sciences in 2006 and her Bachelor of Laws degree in 2009, focusing on human rights and health security.
 There, she published an honors thesis entitled Implementing Australia's health security legislation: international obligations, validity and human rights, which examined Australia's implementation of the 2005 International Health Regulations.

 For her graduate work, Phelan attended The Australian National University, where she received her Master of Laws degree in 2013, specializing in international law and global health security.
-During that time, she also worked as a solicitor at the Supreme Court of Victoria and High Court of Australia, since she was admitted in 2010.
+During that time, she also worked as a solicitor at King & Wood Mallesons and was admitted to practice in 2010 to the Supreme Court of Victoria and High Court of Australia.
 In 2013, she moved to the United States to attend Georgetown University Law Center, where she completed her Doctorate of Law (S.J.D.) degree in 2019 under the mentorship of legal scholar Lawrence O. Gostin.
 Her doctoral work investigated how international law can facilitate response to and prevention of infectious diseases.

 Research and career

-Phelan joined the faculty at Georgetown University as a member of the Center for Global Health Science and Security at Georgetown University School of Medicine, an assistant professor in the Department of Microbiology and Immunology, and an adjunct professor of law at Georgetown University Law Center.
-There, she continues her research on legal and policy issues surrounding infectious diseases around the world, which have included Ebola, Zika, and now COVID-19.
-Her research also factors in concerns around human rights in approaches to deal with disease containment and mitigation.
-For example, she was critical of a rule proposed by the Centers for Disease Control and Prevention in 2016 that would expand its powers to screen, test, and quarantine people traveling in the United States during a disease outbreak.
+Phelan joined the faculty at Johns Hopkins University as a senior scholar at the Johns Hopkins Center for Health Security and associate professor in the Department of Environmental Health and Engineering at Johns Hopkins Bloomberg School of Public Health.
+There, she continues her research on international legal and policy issues surrounding infectious diseases around the world, which have included Ebola, Zika, and COVID-19, and Planetary health issues.
+Her research also factors in concerns around human rights and the Right to health in approaches to deal with infectious disease prevention, preparedness, and response.
+For example, she was critical of a rule proposed by the Centers for Disease Control and Prevention in 2016 that would expand its powers to screen, test, and quarantine people traveling in the United States during a disease outbreak without procedural protections.
 Instead, she proposed adding in basic due process steps to ensure the proper checks and balances that would respect civil liberties.

 She currently serves on the National Academy of Sciences Standing Committee on Emerging Infectious Diseases, which is currently advising the government on the rapidly developing science and policy issues around the COVID-19 pandemic.
 She is also a consultant for the World Health Organization and the World Bank Group and was formerly a consultant for GAVI.

+Prior to Johns Hopkins University, Phelan was a member of faculty at Georgetown University as part of the Center for Global Health Science and Security at Georgetown University School of Medicine, as an assistant professor in the Department of Microbiology and Immunology, and as an adjunct professor of law at Georgetown University Law Center.